clicon/clixon-docs/restconf.rst

 ------------

 The RESTCONF daemon can be configured for compile-time (by autotools) as follows:

+  --disable-evhtp         Disable native http/1.1 using libevhtp (ie http/2 only) --disable-nghttp2       Disable native http/2 using libnghttp2 (ie http/1 only)
+  --with-restconf=native  RESTCONF using native http with libevhtp.
+(DEFAULT) --with-restconf=fcgi    RESTCONF using fcgi/ reverse proxy.
   --without-restconf      No RESTCONF
-  --with-restconf=native  RESTCONF using native http with libevhtp.
-This is default --disable-nghttp2       Disable native http/2 using libnghttp2 --disable-evhtp         Disable native http/1.1 using libevhtp --with-restconf=fcgi    RESTCONF using fcgi/ reverse proxy.
-Note fcgi feature must be set

 After that perform system-wide compilation::